-A. Perceptrons
+2.1 Perceptrons

-The perceptron is a well-studied binary classifier initially developed as a model of the biological neuron [Rosenblatt, 1958].
-Internally, it computes a linear combination of a real-valued input vector and predicts a class depending on whether the result is positive or negative.
-We use a version that works without learning rate and threshold.1 The output of this perceptron is given by with the weight vector \bar{w} and sgn(t) = 1 for $t \ge 0$ and -1 otherwise.
-We can interpret a perceptron as a hyperplane that divides the N-dimensional space into two halves.
-If it is possible to find a separating hyperplane that separates negative from positive instances, the two set of points are called linearly separable.
-In order to find such a hyperplane, the weights are adapted according to the following rule:
+A perceptron is a binary classifier initially developed as a model of the biological neuron [Rosenblatt, 1958].
+Internally, it computes a linear combination of a real-valued input vector and predicts the positive class if the result is positive, and the negative class otherwise.
+More precisely, given an input vector $\bar{\mathbf{x}}$, the predicted class of a perceptron is computed as with the weight vector \bar{w} , threshold ω and sgn(t) = 1 for $t \ge 0$ and -1 otherwise.
+We can interpret a perceptron as a hyperplane with the formula $\bar{x} \cdot \bar{w} = -\omega$ that divides the N-dimensional space into two halves.
+An instance is a point in this space and its position determines whether it is considered as belonging to one class or the other.
+If the two sets of positive and negative points, respectively, can be separated by a hyperplane, they are called linearly separable.
+As a consequence, irrespective of the training algorithm used, linear classifiers like the perceptron cannot arrive at correct predictions for all potential instances unless the negative and positive instances are linearly separable.
+In order to find a possibly existing separating hyperplane, the weights are adapted according to the following perceptron training rule: